Prev

 Young Bill, mom Edith father Thomas and Newell.
 About 1900

-Thomas Ford in car with family
+Thomas Ford is driving the car

 Taken by someone at their house on Grove.
-Significant as this car came out in about 1908 and WKF in back can\'t be more than 10.
+Significant as this car came out in about 1908, and WKF in back can't be more than 10.

 Edith with her young family

 1903-1905.
-What is with the long curled hair on grandpa?
+Why the long curled hair on grandpa?

 Find A Person